sensu/sensu-docs/content/sensu-go/5.16/sensuctl/reference.md

 sensuctl command install [ALIAS] ([NAMESPACE/NAME]:[VERSION] | --url [ARCHIVE_URL] --checksum [ARCHIVE_CHECKSUM]) [flags]
 {{< /highlight >}}

-You can install a command by using the Bonsai asset name or from a URL.
+To install a command plugin, use the Bonsai asset name or specify a URL and SHA512 checksum.

 **To install a command using the Bonsai asset name**, replace `[NAMESPACE/NAME]` with the name of the asset from Bonsai.
 `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.